China’s government has established a dedicated “Internet Court” in Hangzhou to adjudicate on the rapidly growing number of e-commerce disputes.

 Profiles | Our Authors

-Grant Arnott is Senior Editor of Power Retail, Australia's number one news and information resource for online and multichannel retailers.
+Grant Arnott is the Publisher of Power Retail, Australia's number one news and information resource for online and multichannel retailers.
 Grant has a specialist business publishing background spanning more than a decade, and contributes regularly to a multitude of print and digital business media.
 Follow Grant on Twitter and Google+ or connect with him through LinkedIn

 A fresh report on Australia’s digital consumers released by Ernst & Young reveals a number of insights into the expectations of consumers and the potential opportunities in digital.